Leads Showdown: Checkatrade vs Rated People

 Costs and Financial Considerations

-Platform Cost Structure Average Cost per Lead Annual Subscription Fee Potential ROI
+Platform Cost Structure Typical Monthly Cost Average Cost per Lead Annual Cost Breakdown

 Frequently Asked Questions

-1. What are the main differences between Checkatrade and Rated People?
+1. What are the main differences in lead generation between Checkatrade and Rated People?

-2. How can I improve my lead conversion rates on these platforms?
+2. How can I maximise my lead conversion from these platforms?

 5. Can I use both platforms simultaneously?